Zyrrahx/MOBASDAT/README.md

 # MOBASDAT
 Currently the project is divided up into 2 workstations, a LINUX and WINDOWS based one.
-For the foreseeable future all LINUX .hpp and .cpp files should function under a WINDOWS environment vice versa.
+For the foreseeable future all LINUX .hpp and .cpp files should function under a WINDOWS environment.
 Essentially LINUX namespace will not use Windows based API/Libraries.

 File Ruling::